-Scotzine will pay its tribute to The Lawman – acclaimed by Sir Alex Ferguson as “the finest player Scotland has ever produced and one of the greatest the world has ever seen” – over the next fortnight.
+Scotzine will pay its tribute to The Lawman – acclaimed by Sir Alex Ferguson as “the finest player Scotland has ever produced and one of the greatest the world has ever seen” – over the next eight days

 We will be publishing EXCLUSIVE extracts from Alex Gordon’s book, ‘DENIS LAW: King and Country’, starting with his encounters with The Auld Enemy, England.

 DENIS LAW played against England nine times – eight on the trot from 1960 to 1967 – and was on the winning side four times, sampling defeat on three occasions with the other two ending in stalemate.
 Scotland scored seventeen goals and the English claimed twenty, including nine in the hammering of Ian McColl’s side in 1961.